rjewing/P2PChat/README.md

 * **def update_login_list()** - Tell users about a new person who joins the lobby and tells users to update their list.

 ## GUI.py
-This file is responsible for
+This file is responsible for creating the login and Chat room windows, updating the widgets, and triggering events when a user action occurs.

 There are four different classes in this file:
 1. class GUI